-If you want to practice a language, one of the most effective and fastest ways to find conversation partners is to take advantage of sites dedicated to language exchange using the tandem language learning formula.
+One of the most effective ways to find a conversation partner is on sites dedicated to language exchange, specifically sites that use the tandem language learning formula.

 Tandem